pietervdvn/MapComplete/Docs/Layers/indoors.md

 The question is  *What is the Wikidata-item that this object is named after?*

 This rendering asks information about the property  [name:etymology:wikidata](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata) This is rendered with  `<h3>Wikipedia article of the name giver</h3>{wikipedia(name:etymology:wikidata):max-height:20rem}`

+This tagrendering is only visible in the popup if the following condition is met: `name:etymology!=unknown & name~.+`